 The Care Inspectorate continues to invest in ensuring our staff are equipped with the right tools and experience in order to discharge their procurement duties effectively and efficiently.
 A central procurement training register is maintained by the Procurement Team.

-We worked with Central Government Procurement Shared Service (CGPSS) to deliver two training sessions throughout the year where the level of interest from staff was very positive:
+The Central Government Procurement Shared Service (CGPSS) delivered technical evaluation training during the year.